takirala/elevatorSystem/README.md

 		* This needs two arguments : floorNumber and direction.
 	* update
 		* This needs tow arguments as well : elevatorId and destination floor.
-* Due to time constraints, the code may be a bit redundant, but I have optimized for complexity & functionality.
+* Due to time constraints of 4 hour period, the code may be a bit redundant, but I have optimized for complexity & functionality.
 * Also, I am not checking for basic input validation and always assuming that the inputs are valid.
 	* E.g: If you enter pickup floor as 20 in a 15 floor system, system will crash.
 This behavior can be changed with very minimal code change.